-We are pleased to announce a Graduate Research Fellowship in ASL Linguistics in conjunction with the American Sign Language Linguistic Research Project and the National Center for Sign Language and Gesture Resources, funded by the National Science Foundation.
-The fellow, who must be a native or near-native ASL signer, will assist with the elicitation, transcription, and linguistic analysis of ASL data.
-The fellowship, which provides full tuition plus a stipend, is for the academic year and is potentially renewable.
+There may be opportunities in the future for Graduate Research Fellowships in ASL Linguistics in conjunction with the American Sign Language Linguistic Research Project, funded by the National Science Foundation.
+Fellows, who must be native or near-native ASL signesr, will assist with the elicitation, transcription, and linguistic analysis of ASL data.

-The recipient of this fellowship will be a student enrolled in a graduate program at Boston University (the interdisciplinary M.A. or Ph.D.
-Program in Applied Linguistics in the Graduate School, the Deaf Education Program in the School of Education, or other programs) during the academic year in question.
+Fellowship recipients will be students enrolled in a graduate program at Boston University (the interdisciplinary M.A. or Ph.D.
+Program in Linguistics in the Graduate School, the Deaf Education Program in the School of Education, or other programs) during the academic year in question.

 Those interested in the fellowship or seeking further information about it should contact Prof. Carol Neidle firstname.lastname@example.org.
 Candidates who wish to apply should: